DKrawczyk/react-task-manager/README.md

         npm start

-If your workspace is already running, you can start your local JSON-server:
+If your workspace is already running, you can start your local **JSON-server**:

         json-server --watch ./db/data.json --port 3005

-Your API is ready at this address:
+Your **API** is ready at this address:

         http://localhost:3005/data

-We set port 3005, to be sure that nothing will block it.
+We set **port 3005**, to be sure that nothing will block it.

 Enjoy!

 # Technologies and solutions

-1 Webpack uses two facility functions to make work easier for developers:
+- Webpack uses two facility functions to make work easier for developers:

         target: "web",
         devtool: 'inline-source-map',

 You can comment these lines in the file, to make the application a little bit faster.

-2. Styling is made by the main.css file.
+- Styling is made by the **main.css** file.
 To make this possible, I installed the neccessary package and made rules like this:

         module: {
         rules: [